regaw-leinad/homebridge-winix-purifiers/README.md

 - **Reliability**: Automatically refreshes device list on a configurable interval to ensure devices are always up-to-date.
-- **Seamless Authentication**: Automatically refreshes your Winix authentication token in the background, so you no longer need to manually re-login every 30 days.
+- **Seamless Authentication**: Automatically refreshes your Winix authentication token in the background, so you no longer need to manually re-authorize every 30 days.
 - **Encrypted Storage**: Your Winix account password and refresh token are securely stored on disk using encryption, keeping your credentials safe.